So, this is about SKIL Tile Saw. Ready?

 The SKIL 3540-02 is rated 120V AC only.
 It has amperage of 4.2 and a no load rpm (rotation per minute) of 3600.
 This saw also comes with a CULus certification.
 Its supreme motor allows you to easily cut through stone, masonry and more.

-The SKIL 3540-02 is a uses a blade that is coated in diamond powder.
+This tile saw of SKIL 3540-02 uses a blade that is coated in diamond powder.
 The saw has a 7 inch diametre blade which cuts through 1 3/8 of an inch at 90 degrees angle, and 1 inch at 24 degrees angle.

 - The SKIL 3540-02 is smaller in size and lighter in weight.
 This makes the saw absolutely fantastic for home-use